Summary: Twilight of the Idols

 While everywhere

-authority is still fashionable, everywhere where one does not reason but commands, the dialectician is a kind of bungler: he is laughed at, not taken seriously.
-Socrates was the bungler who was taken seriously 7.
+authority remains in fashion, wherever people do not reason but command, the dialectician is a kind of bungler: he is laughed at, not taken seriously.
+Socrates was the bungler who was taken seriously

 1 Le Crépuscule des Idoles, GF-Flammarion, Paris, 1985, trad.
 H. Albert, p.69